Chipper Jones: 2012: Final season

-On July 3, 2012, Jones was named to the NL All-Star team as a replacement for the injured Matt Kemp.
-That same day, he had his third career five-hit game and the first since 2002.
+On July 3, Jones was named to the NL All-Star team as a replacement for the injured Matt Kemp.
+That same day, he had his third career five-hit game, his first since 2002.
 He made it known that he wished the National League would win the All-Star game in his pregame address to his NL teammates:

-During the All-Star game (the only time in his 19-year career that he played in Kansas City), Jones hit a single into right field at his first (and only) at bat during the game, and the National League won 8–0.
+During the All-Star game (the only time in his 19-year career that he played in Kansas City), Jones hit a single into right field in his only at bat during the game, and the National League won 8–0.
 At the All-Star Game break after July 8, Jones was hitting .318 with 6 home runs and 33 RBIs.

-On August 16, 2012, Jones hit two home runs and collected his 2,700th hit.
-On September 12, 2012, Jones recorded his 1,500th walk in a game against the Milwaukee Brewers, becoming the first switch hitter in Major League Baseball history to obtain at least 2,500 hits, 1,500 RBIs, 1,500 runs and 1,500 walks.
-Jones also joined Stan Musial, Babe Ruth, Ted Williams, and Lou Gehrig as the only players in Major League history to record at least 2,500 hits, 1,500 walks, 1,500 runs, 500 doubles, 450 home runs, and 1,500 RBIs while hitting .300 with a .400 on-base percentage and .500 slugging percentage.
+On August 16, Jones hit two home runs and collected his 2,700th hit.
+On September 12, Jones recorded his 1,500th walk in a game against the Milwaukee Brewers, becoming the first switch hitter in MLB history to obtain at least 2,500 hits, 1,500 RBIs, 1,500 runs and 1,500 walks.
+Jones also joined Stan Musial, Babe Ruth, Ted Williams, and Lou Gehrig as the only players in major league history to record at least 2,500 hits, 1,500 walks, 1,500 runs, 500 doubles, 450 home runs, and 1,500 RBIs while hitting .300 with a .400 on-base percentage and .500 slugging percentage.

 Jones ended his career hitting over .300 from each side of home plate.
 Among switch-hitters with at least 5,000 career at-bats, the only other player to do so is Frankie Frisch.
 He and Mickey Mantle are the only two switch-hitters in MLB history to have an on-base percentage of .400, slugging percentage of .500, and 400 homers in their careers.
 Jones also has the most RBIs of any player who was primarily a third baseman.

-The final game of his career was the 2012 National League Wild Card Playoff (dubbed the "infield fly rule game" following a controversial call by umpire Sam Holbrook), in which the Braves lost 6–3.
-In his final at-bat, Jones hit a broken-bat single for an infield base hit, with two outs in the bottom of the ninth.
+The final game of his career was the 2012 NL Wild Card Game (dubbed the "infield fly rule game" following a controversial call by umpire Sam Holbrook), in which the Braves lost 6–3.
+In his final at-bat, Jones hit a broken-bat single for an infield base hit with two outs in the bottom of the ninth inning.